Toyo Eiwa Jogakuin

 1986 The Junior College moved to Yokohama and opened the International Liberal Arts Department.

-1989 Opened Toyo Eiwa University in the Yokohama Campus and established the Faculty of Humanities.
+1989 Opened Toyo Eiwa University at the Yokohama Campus and established the Faculty of Humanities.

-1993 The Evening Graduate School was opened in the Roppongi Campus.
+1993 The evening Graduate School was opened at the Roppongi Campus.

 1995 The University faculties were reorganized into the Faculty of Human Sciences and the Faculty of Social Sciences.